.jpg)

-You’ve probably heard of cooling off periods, and as the name suggests they could provide a bit of leeway if you’re regretting putting the wheels in motion to buy a property.
-However, you might not know what actually happens if you pull out of a property sale, and how this could affect you.
+You’ve probably heard of cooling off periods.
+As the name suggests they could provide a bit of leeway if you’re regretting putting the wheels in motion to buy a property.
+However, many buyers don’t realise what actually happens if they pull out of a property sale - or how costly it can be.
 Luckily, there’s not likely to be anyone waiting at your door to break your knees (probably), but you could be out of pocket.

 What happens if I pull out of a property sale?